rbtcollins/bitnami-docker/vcloud/redmine/README.md

 $ vca vdc
 ```

 You can use one of the existing VDC's or create a new one.
 In this tutorial we will create a new VDC named **Kubernetes**.

-First we will list all VDC templates.
+List all VDC templates using:

 ```bash
 $ vca org list-templates